Down the Drain: Unpacking TON of Crypto Drainers

 Lets step through it:

-• The r variable stores a Base64-encoded address that points to some Wallet that belongs to the TON Network (Me.from("VVFDY0F...", "base64")UQCcA...).
+rvariable stores a Base64-encoded address that points to some Wallet that belongs to the TON Network (Me.from("VVFDY0F...", "base64")→UQCcA...). - For every message crafted, it checks whether the amount in question (

 So if there is a hypothetical transaction e that performs 2 operations, thus contains 2 messages, both of which are addressed to the Drainer Operator's Wallet, say UQAaC..., but one has amount greater than 21e9 and another one has a bit less, and looks like this: